Short code: Malaysia

-Codes are five digits in length, start with "2" or "3", premium pricing from RM0.30 up to 10.00.
+Codes have premium pricing ranging from RM0.30 up to 10.00.
 Codes are MT billed so subscription services are allowed.
 Upon service description approval by mobile operators, dedicated codes are generally live in 4 weeks, and shared codes after 1 week.

-Morocco

-Codes are four digits in length.

-Nepal

-Codes are three to four digits in length.
-Dialing short codes are generally 3 digits, and reserved for public services.
-SMS shortcodes are used for a range of purposes, and are four digits.

-The Netherlands

-Codes are four digits in length.

-New Zealand

-Codes are three to four digits in length.

-Nigeria

-Codes are four to five digits in length.

-Norway

-Codes are four to five digits in length.

 Pakistan

-Codes are three and four digits in length.
-Users are charged PKR 5 - PKR 25 per SMS sent on short codes.
+Users are charged PKR 5 to PKR 25 per SMS sent on short codes.
 Mobile operators charge a setup fee, monthly fee and fee per keyword for short codes.
-Short codes usage must abide by the rules set by PTA (Pakistan Telecom Authority).
+Short codes usage must abide by the rules set by Pakistan Telecom Authority (PTA).

-Panama

-Codes are four digits in length.

 Poland

-Commercial codes are five digit long (1xxxx) and are reachable from both mobile and fixed networks.
-Calls to short codes - from any type of network - are routed based on the location of the number originating the call; hence, if wishing to reach a particular geographical area, the subscriber might need to prefix the short code with an appropriate area code.
+Commercial codes are reachable from mobile and fixed networks.
+Calls from any type of network to short codes are routed based on the location of the number originating the call.
+Thus, the subscriber might need to prefix the code with an appropriate area code depending on the area they are trying to reach.

 The Philippines

-Codes are seven digits in length.
-The National Telecommunications Commission (NTC) is a regulatory agency providing an environment that ensures reliable, affordable and viable infrastructure and services in information and communications technology (ICT) accessible to all.
-Although the NTC is ultimately responsible for the governance of premium and non-premium shortcodes in the Philippines, the NTC's regulatory guidelines are not comprehensive when applied to shortcodes.
-Instead NTC's guidelines focus more on the carriers and the carrier's technical infrastructure.
-NTC's website does not contain any specific information with regard to premium SMS or standard rate SMS.
-There is relevant documentation for Bulk SMS and SPAM control via NTC's "AMENDMENT TO THE RULES AND REGULATIONS ON BROADCAST MESSAGING SERVICES", however again is not directly related to premium SMS.
+The National Telecommunications Commission (NTC) is a regulatory agency for information and communications technology in the Philippines.
+Although the NTC is ultimately responsible for the governance of premium and non-premium short codes, the NTC's regulatory guidelines are not comprehensive when applied to short codes.
+Instead the NTC's guidelines focus more on the carriers and the carriers' technical infrastructure.
+While the NTC's website does have documentation for bulk SMS and spam control (the "AMENDMENT TO THE RULES AND REGULATIONS ON BROADCAST MESSAGING SERVICES"), it does not contain any specific information with regard to premium SMS or standard rate SMS.

-Russia

-Codes are four digits in length.
-The cost of the call or SMS to the short number varies from 1.2 to 300 rubles, depending on the number and the carrier.

-Serbia

-Codes are four digits in length.

-Singapore

-Codes are five digits in length.